ACADEMICS: HELP US IMPROVE FINANCIAL REPORTING

-- Hosting student visits to the FASB offices in Norwalk, CT.
-If you would like more information about a student visit, please contact Joe Vernuccio at (203) 847-0700.
+- Organizing a student visit to the FASB offices in Norwalk, CT.
+If you would like more information about a student visit, please contact us at firstname.lastname@example.org.

-- Offering a FASB Speaker Request Portal that guides stakeholders, step by step, through the process of requesting FASB speakers—including criteria for the acceptance of FASB speaking invitations.
+- Requesting a FASB speaker through a FASB Speaker Request Portal that guides you, step by step, through the process of requesting FASB speakers—including criteria for the acceptance of FASB speaking invitations.

-- Publishing FASB In Focus summaries of new and proposed Accounting Standards Updates.
+- Reading FASB In Focus summaries of new and proposed Accounting Standards Updates.

-- Hosting free educational webcasts and webinars on a periodic basis.
+- Participating in free educational webcasts and webinars on a periodic basis.

-- Webcasting public meetings and providing meeting documents and minutes.
+- Watching webcasts of public meetings and reading meeting documents and minutes.

-- Offering a library of videos and podcasts, which are useful in a classroom setting.
+- Utilizing our library of videos and podcasts in a classroom setting

-- Offering Action Alert, which provides real-time updates of FASB activities.
+- Action Alert, which provides real-time updates of FASB activities by topic.